Square root algorithms: Digit-by-digit calculation

 Napier's bones include an aid for the execution of this algorithm.
 The shifting nth root algorithm is a generalization of this method.

 Basic principle

-First, consider the case of finding the square root of a number S, that is the square of a two-digit number XY, where X is the tens digit and Y is the units digit.
+First, consider the case of finding the square root of a number S, that is the square of a base-10 two-digit number XY, where X is the tens digit and Y is the units digit.
 Specifically:

+S will consist of 3 or 4 decimal digits.